zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-305_840.md

       - https://en.wikipedia.org/wiki/JCUKEN
 - Fly bxxxh Realm
   - Dutch - N/A
+    - `CREATE TABLE dutch.meta AS (SELECT * FROM german.meta UNION ALL SELECT * FROM language.meta);  `
+    - CREATE `your own digitalized philosophy`: Philosophy is nothing more than a set of nested meta data structures with converges at some depths here and there
     - In tandem with your Udemy/YouTube courses associated with `bleeding edge` technologies
       - Web3
         - [Kickstart your Web3 Learning](https://ethereum-blockchain-developer.com/)